BrianRamsay/conway-display/README.md

 ## Installation

   - Edit parameters in `conway.py` to match the size of the LED matrix.
-  - Copy repo contents to microcontroller, OR
+  - Copy all repo contents to microcontroller, OR
-	  - Copy `conway.py` to `code.py` on your microcontroller.
+	  - Copy `code.py` to your microcontroller.
 	  - Copy the `lib/` directory to your microcontroller.
 	  - Copy `boot.py` to your microcontroller.
 	  - Copy `patterns/` to your microcontroller if you want more than 2 patterns